List of My Little Pony: Friendship Is Magic characters: Twilight Sparkle

-Twilight Sparkle (voiced by Tara Strong, singing voice by Rebecca Shoichet) is the main protagonist of the show.
+Twilight Sparkle (voiced by Tara Strong, singing voice by Rebecca Shoichet) is one of the main protagonists of the show.
 Her cutie mark, a six-pointed star, represents her talent for magic and her love for books and knowledge and the five smaller stars indicate that her destiny is intertwined with her friends.
-Twilight is depicted in the first three seasons as a light purple Unicorn with purple eyes and a pink and purple streaked indigo-blue mane and tail and as a Alicorn after "Magical Mystery Cure".
+Twilight is depicted in the first three seasons as a light purple unicorn with purple eyes and a pink and purple streaked indigo-blue mane and tail and as an alicorn after "Magical Mystery Cure".
 Twilight is the most intellectual member of the group who leads them during their adventures and helps resolve her friends' differences.

 Twilight's most defining character trait is her humility.
 She is a natural-born leader, an intelligent and dutiful scholar, wise beyond her years, with an avid love of learning and scientific discoveries.
 Her specialty is advanced unicorn-specific magic; her proficiency in magic is stated to have rivaled that of Star Swirl the Bearded, having already mastered various advanced spells before her ascension to princesshood.
 Often rational and calm, she has perfectionist tendencies with severe paranoia and never accepts failure.
 She is also prone to suffer from nervous breakdowns (dubbed "Twilighting" and "Twilynanas" by her friends and family) when confronted with difficult problems or things beyond her understanding, though she gradually overcomes this habit in the final season.

 Twilight begins the story as the protégée of Princess Celestia, who tasks her with studying the magical properties of friendship and reporting her findings.
 Twilight detests her assignment in the two-part series premiere, owing to her reclusiveness to her obsession with books, but comes to form strong friendships with the rest of the group, which she realizes is key to harnessing the Elements of Harmony.
 She resides with her assistant Spike and pet owl Owlowiscious in Ponyville's Golden Oak Library, where she also serves as town librarian.
-At the end of season three, her apprenticeship to Princess Celestia ends when she finishes an old spell by creating new magic based on her studies of friendship, transforms into a Alicorn and becomes a princess.
-At the end of season four, she becomes the Princess of Friendship, with the responsibility to spread friendship and harmony across Equestria with her friends.
-In season eight, she opens the School of Friendship to teach ponies and creatures from Equestria and beyond about the benefits of friendship with her friends serving as the teachers.
-In season nine, she prepares to become the new ruler of Equestria, which she succeeds in the end, while establishing the Council of Friendship to maintain her relationship with her friends over the years.
+At the end of the third season, she finishes an old spell using what she had learned about friendship, which lead her to becoming an alicorn and a princess, while also graduating from her studies with Princess Celestia.
+At the end of the fourth season, she becomes the Princess of Friendship, with the responsibility to spread friendship and harmony across Equestria.
+In the eighth season, she opens the School of Friendship to teach ponies and creatures from Equestria and beyond about the benefits of friendship with her friends serving as the teachers.
+In the ninth season, she prepares to become the new ruler of Equestria, which she accomplishes in the end.